modcarroll/ibm-cloud-backup/README.md

 ## Important notes:

-Please keep in mind that with Data and AI services, most training data is not saved.

 The entities, intents, and workspace files for Watson Assistant are downloaded in a format that allows you to upload them back into Watson Assistant as-is if needed.